 Liability is one of the more common reasons why people choose to incorporate their small business in Canada.
-In the event that debtors come after the business, incorporating limits liability.
-This means that only the assets held within the company could be in danger and not your personal assets as well.
+In the event debtors come after the business, incorporating can limit your liability.
+This means only the assets held within the company could be in danger and not your personal assets as well.

 The most common of these are:

-Banks and other debtors often require a personal guarantee for early stage corporate businesses.
-This means that the shareholder(s) would still be personally liable for the debts.
+- Banks and other debtors often require a personal guarantee for early-stage corporate businesses.
+This means the shareholder(s) would still be personally liable for the debts.

-If you are starting your business with the intention of eventually selling it, then incorporation can save you a lot of tax.
+If you are starting your business to sell it eventually, then incorporation can save you a lot of tax.

-There are some specific criteria that have to be met for the LCGE to apply.
+Some specific criteria have to be met for the LCGE to apply.
 Here is a simplified version of these criteria:

-Holding period test — The owner of the business must have held the shares for at least 24 months before the date of the sale.
+- Holding period test — The owner of the business must have owned the shares for at least 24 months before the date of the sale.

 Most of the time, it’s quite easy to meet these criteria and save a whole lot of tax on the sale of your small business.

-Summary: when growing a business to sell, incorporation can reduce taxes.
+Summary: When growing a business to sell, incorporation can significantly reduce taxes.

 We previously discussed tax savings and deferral.
-The scenario in which you can benefit from tax deferral is when the business earns more cash than you need in a given year.
+Tax deferral benefits most often happen when the business earns more cash than you need in a given year.

-If your business is earning more than you need for living expenses, the extra cash can be left in the company.
-This means that only the lower rate corporate tax is paid and not the higher rate personal tax.
+If your business is earning more than you need for living expenses, you can leave the extra cash in the company.
+This means you pay the lower corporate tax rate and not the higher personal tax rates.

 The additional tax is deferred until it’s paid out to shareholders in the form of wages or dividends.
-(Learn more about the difference between salaries and dividends)
+(Learn more about salary vs dividends here).

-There are many businesses out there where the owner really is the entire business.
+In many businesses the owner really is the entire business.
 In these situations, there may not be much motivation to incorporate.

 For example, Bob The Bathtub Baron drives around in his van repairing and refinishing bathtubs.
 He has a spouse and two adult children who are not interested in going into the bathtub repair business.

-We can assume that the business is not being built to sell, it is in a low risk industry and the business just earns enough for Bob to live on and save for retirement.
+We can assume the business is not being built to sell, it is in a low-risk industry, and the business just earns enough for Bob to live on and save for retirement.

-Summary: owner operated businesses, where the owner really is the entire business, see limited benefits from incorporating.
+Summary: Owner-operated businesses, where the owner truly is the entire business, will see less benefits from incorporating.
 The downsides of incorporating may outweigh benefits in this scenario.